RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 ### 1/ Prepare your input data

-The input data must be sequences from an Illumina sequencer (Miseq / Hiseq).
+The input data must be sequences from an Illumina sequencer (Miseq/Hiseq/Novaseq/...).

 Input sequences can be multiplexed:
 - single-end sequences (SE): you must provide one fastq file named in the format \*name\*.fastq.gz